meaganng/shopify-assessment-2022/README.md

        color = "Order amount")
 ```
 ![](images/shopify_assessment_plot2.png)

+### Final thoughts

+Wow!
+After removing the outliers, you can clearly see that the AOV of shop 42 and 78 skewed the data enormously.
+With the size dot variation and variable colours you can see which shops have large AOV's visually.
+This helps viewers
+glance easily at a graph and be able to understand quickly what it is portraying.

+It is important to note, the outliers are removed.
+It may be more beneficial to set price point brackets on the type of sneakers from affordable to luxury.
+That way, Shopify can do a better analysis on the goods sold by sellers and in turn can produce meaningful statistics from the revenue.

 ### 1a.
 Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.